Rose Bio 493 Preveterinary Student Internship Syllabus (2 credits) Section 1:

 3. professional interactions with veterinarians and lab technicians.

-1. Be a declared Prevet, fulltime student.
+1. Be a declared Prevet, fulltime student with a serious intention to apply to veterinary school.

 2. Have completed Bio 214 and 224 in order to have the necessary background for doing PCR.